Sidney Nolan: Career

 Nolan never relied upon one style or technique, but rather experimented throughout his lifetime with many different methods of application, and also devised some of his own.
 Nolan was inspired by children's art and modernist painting of the early 20th century.
-During this time many younger artists were veering towards abstraction, Nolan remained committed to the figurative potential of painting.
-In terms of art history Nolan rediscovered the Australian landscape (Australia has not been an easy country to paint).
+During this time many younger artists were veering towards abstraction, but Nolan remained committed to the figurative potential of painting.
+In terms of art history, Nolan rediscovered the Australian landscape (Australia has not been an easy country to paint).
 His love of literature is seen as visually evident in his work.
 Other key influences were the modernist artists such as Paul Cézanne, Pablo Picasso, Henri Matisse and Henri Rousseau.
-Locally, the arrival of the Russian artist Danila Vassilieff in Melbourne, with his simple and direct art, was significant for Nolan.
+Locally, the arrival of the Russian artist Danila Vassilieff in Melbourne in the mid-1930s, with his simple and direct art, was significant for Nolan.

 In his series, Kelly is a metaphor for Nolan himself.
 Nolan, like the bushranger, was a fugitive from the law.
-In July 1944, facing the possibility that he would be sent to Papua New Guinea on front-line duty, Nolan went absent without leave.
+In July 1944, facing the possibility that he would be sent to Papua New Guinea on front-line duty, Nolan went absent without leave from the army.
 He adopted the alias Robin Murray, a name suggested by Sunday Reed, whose affectionate nickname for him was "Robin Redbreast".
-So when he created this series he viewed himself as the misunderstood hero/artist like the protagonist, Kelly.
+So when he created the Kelly series, he viewed himself as the misunderstood hero/artist, like the protagonist, Kelly.
 "Nolan like this Kelly figure has also been a hero, a victim, a man who armoured himself against Australia and who faced it, conquered it, lost it…. ambiguity personified."

 Nolan's Ned Kelly series is one of the greatest sequences of Australian paintings of the 20th century.
 His simplified depiction of Kelly in his armour has become an iconic Australian image.
 In 1949, when the series was exhibited at the Musée National d'Art Moderne in Paris, the museum's director Jean Cassou called the works "a striking contribution to modern art" and that Nolan "creates in us a wonder of something new being born".
 Works from Nolan's second Kelly series (ca. mid-1950s) were acquired by major international galleries, including the Museum of Modern Art in New York and the Tate Modern in London.
 English critic Robert Melville wrote in 1963 that Nolan's Kelly belonged to "the company of twentieth-century personages which includes Picasso's minotaur, Chirico's mannequins, Ernst's birdmen, Bacon's popes and Giacometti's walking man".